dleonhardt/framework/README.md

 }
 ```

-Inside the Class's body you create functions to be used within your pages.
-For more information on this, please see the `UserExample.php' file.
+Inside the class's body you create functions to be used within your pages.
+For more information on this, please see the `UserExample.php` file.

 Finally, you will need to add a `use` statement and create a new instance of that object on the page in which you'd like to use the Class on.